Cialis is one of the most widely recommended medications for Erectile Dysfunction. It differs from other ED medications, such as Viagra and Levitra.

-While other ED medicines are taken before sexual activity, Cialis can be taken as needed or as a daily medicine.
+While other ED pills are taken before sexual activity, Cialis doses can be taken as needed or once daily.

-But although it has several advantages, it also has certain disadvantages.
-It may not be appropriate for people who take certain medications or have certain medical conditions.
+Cialis may not work or be appropriate for people who take certain medications or have certain medical conditions.

 Does Cialis lower blood pressure?
 Can people on blood pressure medication take Cialis?
 This article looks at the link between Cialis and blood pressure.